Just-world fallacy: Melvin Lerner

-Lerner was prompted to study justice beliefs and the just-world hypothesis in the context of social psychological inquiry into negative social and societal interactions.
+Lerner was prompted to study justice beliefs and the just-world fallacy in the context of social psychological inquiry into negative social and societal interactions.
 Lerner saw his work as extending Stanley Milgram's work on obedience.
 He sought to answer the questions of how regimes that cause cruelty and suffering maintain popular support, and how people come to accept social norms and laws that produce misery and suffering.

 Lerner's inquiry was influenced by repeatedly witnessing the tendency of observers to blame victims for their suffering.
 During his clinical training as a psychologist, he observed treatment of mentally ill persons by the health care practitioners with whom he worked.
 Although Lerner knew them to be kindhearted, educated people, they often blamed patients for the patients' own suffering.
 Lerner also describes his surprise at hearing his students derogate (disparage, belittle) the poor, seemingly oblivious to the structural forces that contribute to poverty.
-The desire to understand the processes that caused these phenomena led Lerner to conduct his first experiments on what is now called the just-world hypothesis.
+The desire to understand the processes that caused these phenomena led Lerner to conduct his first experiments on what is now called the just-world fallacy.